zhanyij/zhanyij.github.io/_pages/cv.md

 ---

 {% include base_path %}
+You can download a PDF copy my CV here

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D Candidate in Actuarial Science, University of Waterloo, 2020 - present
+* M.Sc. in Actuarial Science, Central University of Finance and Economics, 2017 - 2020
+* B.S. in Mathematics and Applied Mathematics, China University of Geosciences (Wuhan), 2013 - 2017
-* M.S. in Jekyll, GitHub University, 2014
+* B.Ec in Finance, Wuhan University, 2014 - 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======